amirrezaask/loki/README.md

   * LLVM IR: Comming soon!

 ## Todos

-- finish ForIn byte code generation
-- fix if and while and for to not require parens.
+- if and while and for to not require parens in parser.
 - default values for structs
 - defer: *each function that have a defer usage, will have a label at the end (with a guard) so when user does return we first jump to defer run the instructions and then we come back and return.
 - unions